ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #route-adv-format title="ROUTE_ADVERTISEMENT Capsule Format"}

-The ROUTE_ADVERTISEMENT capsule contains a sequence of IP Address Ranges.
+The ROUTE_ADVERTISEMENT capsule contains a sequence of zero or more IP Address
+Ranges.

 ~~~
 IP Address Range {